CESNET/GPUJPEG/FAQ.md

 ### API for alpha
 #### Encode
-Encoding alpha is quite simple, as indicated above, just set the pixel format `GPUJPEG_444_U8_P012A` as `gpujpeg_image_parameters::pixel_format` and `gpujpeg_image_parameters` to **4**.
+Encoding alpha is quite simple, as indicated above, just set the pixel format `GPUJPEG_444_U8_P0123` as `gpujpeg_image_parameters::pixel_format` and set subsampling to _4:4:4:4_ :
+`gpujpeg_parameters_chroma_subsampling(param, GPUJPEG_SUBSAMPLING_4444);`.`

 #### Decode
-Select output pixel format either `GPUJPEG_444_U8_P012A` or `GPUJPEG_NONE` (autodetect).
+Select output pixel format either `GPUJPEG_444_U8_P0123` or `GPUJPEG_PIXFMT_AUTODETECT` (RGB will be used if set to GPUJPEG_PIXFMT_NONE).

 ## What are memory requirements for encoding/decoding

-Currently you can compute something like 20 bytes for every pixel and component for both encode and decode, eg. for 33 Mpix 4:4:4 frame it is 7680x4320x3x20=1901 MiB.
-If the JPEG was 4:2:0 subsampled, the memory requirements would be halfway.
+Currently you can count about _20 bytes_ of **GPU memory** for every _pixel and component_ for both encode and decode, eg. for 33 Mpix 4:4:4 frame it is _7680x4320x3x20=1901 MiB_.
+If the JPEG is 4:2:0 subsampled, the memory requirements would be halfway.

+You can check the amount of required GPU memory by running (adjust the image format and parameters according to your needs):

+    $ gpujpegtool -v -e 1920x1080.tst /dev/null   # or output file "nul" in MSW
+    $ gpujpegtool -v -S -N -ai -r 16 -e 1920x1080.p_4444-u8-p0123.tst /dev/null
+    ...
+        Total GPU Memory Size:    102.6 MiB

 The memory requirements may be excessive if dealing with really huge images - let us know if there is a problem with this.